1982 World Series: Game 7

 Joaquín Andújar and Pete Vuckovich opposed each other once again, and both had injuries.
 Andujar had decreased mobility after the line drive he had taken off the kneecap in Game 3, while Vuckovich was suffering from severe shoulder pain which would be diagnosed the following spring as a torn rotator cuff.
 The game was scoreless until the bottom of the fourth when the Cardinals scored first on a Lonnie Smith RBI single.
-Ben Oglivie tied it for the Brew Crew in the fifth with a homer, and they took a 3–1 lead in the sixth when Jim Gantner scored on an error and Cecil Cooper hit a sacrifice fly.
+Ben Oglivie tied it for the Brewers in the fifth with a solo home run, and they took a 3–1 lead in the sixth when Jim Gantner scored on an error and Cecil Cooper hit a sacrifice fly.

-In the bottom of the sixth, with one out, Ozzie Smith singled and Lonnie Smith doubled him to third.
+However, starting in the bottom of the sixth, with one out, the Cardinals mounted a comeback and held the Brewers scoreless for the rest of the game.
+Ozzie Smith singled and Lonnie Smith doubled him to third.
 Brewers manager Harvey Kuenn then pulled Vuckovich in favor of Bob McClure, who walked pinch-hitter Gene Tenace to load the bases.
-Keith Hernandez then tied the game with a two-run single.
-George Hendrick then gave the Cardinals the lead with an RBI single.
+Keith Hernandez then tied the game with a two-run single (off McClure, who was a high-school teammate of Hernandez') George Hendrick then gave the Cardinals the lead with an RBI single.